Unpredictable (Jamie Foxx album)

-Unpredictable is the second studio album by American entertainer Jamie Foxx.
+Unpredictable is the second studio album by American singer and actor Jamie Foxx.
 It was released on December 20, 2005, by J Records.
 Recording sessions for the album took place between 2004 and 2005, with production contributions from Timbaland, Mike City, Sean Garrett, Jim Jonsin, and others.
 Serving as the follow-up to Peep This (1994), the project marked his first studio release in eleven years.

 Upon its release, Unpredictable received generally mixed reviews from music critics, who were ambivalent towards its lyrical content and production.
 The album debuted at number two on the US Billboard 200 chart, selling 597,000 copies in its first week.
 It eventually peaked at number one and was certified double platinum by the Recording Industry Association of America (RIAA).
 The album was supported by four singles: "Extravaganza" featuring Kanye West, the title track featuring Ludacris, "DJ Play a Love Song" featuring Twista, and "Can I Take U Home".